desktop/desktop/docs/technical/discard-changes.md

 ## Implementation

-As the implementation details of this may change over time, this section will instead describe the high-level flow the implementation.
+As the implementation details of this may change over time, this section will instead describe the high-level flow of the implementation.

 You can view a reference of this function [here](https://github.com/desktop/desktop/blob/2b111155914cb44824b39ee197deed23bb825a1a/app/src/lib/stores/git-store.ts#L1066).